 !
 PRECAUTION: Overfilling the Patch may cause the Patch to leak.
 This will damage the Patch and prevent it from functioning properly.
 The Patch is designed for a maximum of 200 units of insulin.

-Pull syringe straight out and dispose of needle/ syringe in a sharps container according to local regulations.
+Pull fill syringe straight out and dispose of fill needle/ fill syringe in a sharps container according to local regulations.